 I found this interesting as it shows how broad and open the Thais are spiritually as I would imagine how this would be frowned upon or hidden behind closed doors in my country.
 I hope the visit to Chao Mae Tuptim will bring me some luck too.

 Next is Terminal 21,a one floor one theme shopping mall.
 The concept is market streets of the world based on well-known cities.
 Below is a list of themes seen on different floors.

 This floor theme is Caribbean Beach Town, decorated with a beach, a sea anchor and a lighthouse.
 It contains a Gourmet Supermarket, fast food restaurants, banks, bookshops and convenience shops.

 This floor is reserved for luxury brands and brand name boutiques.
 The theme is Heaven of Rome.
 It is decorated with marble, sculptures of Roman mythological figures and well-known paintings.

 Its Champs-Élysées Boulevard and Parisian Boutique theme, full of Thai designer boutiques and beauty shops.
 It is decorated with sculptures of the Arc de Triomphe and Eiffel Tower.

 This floor is themed after the Nakamise-Dōri Market and Harajuku Town.
 It is reserved for ladies boutiques and decorated with sculptures of Sumo, Torii and Maneki Neko.

-This is decorated with iconic red telephone boxes, London’s double-decker buses, the Tower Bridge and a Union Jack Flag.
+This is decorated with iconic red telephone boxes, London’s double-decker buses, the Tower Bridge and a Union Jack.
 Its theme is Oxford Street of London with mini-shops of men’s wear, jeans and sporting goods.